carmelo0511/AirCare/README.md

 - `AWS_ACCESS_KEY_ID` / `AWS_SECRET_ACCESS_KEY` – credentials for deploying
   infrastructure and uploading the Lambda archive.
 - `AWS_S3_BUCKET` – destination S3 bucket for the frontend.
-- `CLOUDFRONT_DIST_ID` – distribution to invalidate after an upload.
+- `CLOUDFRONT_DIST_ID` – ID of the CloudFront distribution to import and invalidate after each upload.
 - `LAMBDA_FUNCTION_NAME` – name of the backend Lambda function.
 - `OPENWEATHER_APIKEY` – API key passed to Terraform and the Lambda runtime.